URL redirection

 301, "Moved Permanently"

-The HTTP response status code 301 Moved Permanently is used for permanent URL redirection, meaning current links or records using the URL that the response is received for should be updated.
-The 301 response from the Web server should always include an alternative URL to which redirection should occur.
-If it does, a Web browser will immediately retry the alternative URL.
-This is the best way to ensure that users and search engines are directed to the correct page.
-The 301 status code means that a page has permanently moved to a new location.
+The HTTP response status code 301 Moved Permanently is utilized for permanent URL redirection, signifying that existing links or records using the URL that triggered the response should be updated.
+The 301 response from the Web server must always include an alternative URL to which redirection should take place.
+Once received, a Web browser will promptly attempt to access the alternative URL.
+Employing this method ensures that users and search engines are directed to the appropriate page accurately.
+The 301 status code indicates that a page has undergone a permanent move to a new location.

 302, "Found" or "Moved Temporarily"

-The 302 status code indicates that the resource you are requesting has redirected to another resource.
-With a 302 "Found" or "Moved Temporarily" redirect, the server redirects the user to the new destination despite the original location still being used for requests.
+The HTTP response status code 302 indicates that the resource being requested has redirected to another resource.
+When a 302 "Found" or "Moved Temporarily" redirect is encountered, the server redirects the user to the new destination while still utilizing the original location for subsequent requests.
+Unlike a 301 status code, which denotes a permanent move, a 302 status code signifies a temporary redirection, and the original URL may be used again in the future.

 Redirect to current URL with URL parameters